Disentangling Internal Tides from Balanced Motions with Deep Learning and Surface Field Synergy: Introduction

 New approaches have sought to incorporate additional dynamical constraints to compensate for the lack of temporal data.
 These physics-based approaches range from potential vorticity inversion that leverages concurrent surface density and SSH data to reconstruct the BM \cite{Ponte2017, wang2025practical}, to variational data assimilation that fit observations to coupled balanced and wave models \cite{bellemin2025variational}.
 Data-driven reduced-order methods have also emerged.
 For instance, Proper Orthogonal Decomposition based on prior knowledge of the BM's structure isolates the IT component that is correlated with the eddy field \cite{maingonnat2025coupled}.
 For cases where relatively short revisiting periods are available, for example during the initial SWOT Cal/Val track, Dynamical Mode Decomposition can effectively perform a spatio-temporal filter \cite{lapo2025method, uchida2025dynamic}.
 A comprehensive comparison of these methods, using robust benchmark data from simulations (where spatio-temporal data is fully accessible), is still lacking.

 In parallel, deep learning has emerged as a promising alternative.
-Recent works treat flow separation as an image-to-image translation problem as opposed to filtering in time, and train neural networks on large simulated dataset where the BM and waves are known. \citeA{Wang2021} (hereafter ``W22") used a conditional Generative Adversarial Network (hereafter ``cGAN") to extract ITs from SSH snapshots in an idealized simulation where a baroclinic jet interacts with a mode-1 IT.
-Other work has targeted the BM: \citeA{Gao2024} used a U-Net architecture with a custom loss function that heavily weights the SSH gradient error, thereby ensuring the recovered BM had realistic geostrophic currents. \citeA{xiao2023reconstruction} also uses a U-Net to extract the BM, but instead implements a physics-informed approach by incorporating a soft constraint based on the quasi-geostrophic potential vorticity equation directly into the training loss function.
+Recent works treat flow separation as an image-to-image translation problem as opposed to filtering in time, and train neural networks on large simulated datasets where the BM and waves are known. \ch{The earliest, proof-of-concept work in this direction we are aware of is \citeA{lguensat2020filtering}, which showed, for IT filtering, that a convolutional neural network can outperform a linear spatial filter.} \citeA{WangGrisouard2022} (hereafter ``W22") used a conditional Generative Adversarial Network (hereafter ``cGAN") to extract ITs from SSH snapshots in an idealized simulation where a baroclinic jet interacts with a mode-1 IT. \ch{Other works address a broader wave--BM, snapshot-based decomposition problem than the IT extraction problem considered here, where the wave component in principle contains all wave motions resolved by simulations.
+An explicit attempt to address multi-scale fidelity is made in \citeA{lyu2024multi}, which introduced a ZCA-whitened training framework to reduce spectral bias in the wave--BM decomposition. \citeA{Wang2025MultiScale} extended the same framework to a probabilistic formulation. \citeA{liu2025wide} uses a U-Net-like model with Mamba blocks, plus a built-in frequency-separation module, also in an attempt to improve multi-scale fidelity.
+Some of these works target the BM rather than the waves:} \citeA{Gao2024} uses a U-Net with a loss function that heavily weights the SSH gradient error, ensuring the recovered BM has realistic geostrophic currents.
+Related but distinct, \ch{\citeA{xiao2023reconstruction} uses a U-Net trained with a standard pointwise loss to regress surface kinematic fields (vorticity, strain, and divergence) directly from SSH, showing that the network tends to suppress inertia-gravity-wave divergence without any explicit wave--BM decomposition or physics-informed loss term.} \ch{All works mentioned are SWOT-motivated, with \citeA{Wang2025MultiScale,liu2025wide} already presenting proof-of-concept applications to SWOT observations.
+These studies collectively show that snapshot-based learning is promising, but they are not yet directly comparable quantitatively, as they differ in target outputs, benchmark data, input variables, and reported skill metrics.}